For an accessible version or to translate, visit:

 Billion dollar industries would be impacted if body image improved.
 Arguably they would prefer if it doesn’t.

-Does your child know what’s real & what’s not when it comes to the media?
+Does your child know what is real and what is not when it comes to the media?

 When scrolling through social media,